 Update Your Résumé

 Depending on the type of career fair, tailor the résumé to show focus in that industry by highlighting relevant courses and experiences that best showcase transferrable skills.
 Bring 15-20 copies with you at the fair, preferably on résumé paper.
-For more résumé tips: http://www.ilr.cornell.edu/career-path/write-resume-or-cover-letter
+You can find more résumé tips here.

-Consider that you are in the elevator with an employer.
-You have 1-2 minutes to let them know who you are and what you want.
+Practice how you will spend the 1-2 minutes you will have alone with a recruiter.
+Let them know who you are and what you want.
 Include your name, class year, major, career interests, and why you are interested in them.

-- What are the entry-level career opportunities for bachelor’s (or master’s) graduates with your organization?
+- What are the entry-level career opportunities for bachelor’s (or master’s) candidates with your organization?
 What does your organization look for in new hires?